balaji-balu/telematics-gateway/docs/setup.md

 - *Data Acquisition*: Code to interface with your telematics hardware (GPS, accelerometer, CAN bus, etc.).
 This might involve custom drivers or libraries.
 - *Data Processing*: Logic to filter, aggregate, and format the acquired data.
 Communication: Code to send the processed data to a server (e.g., using MQTT, HTTP, or a custom protocol).
 Consider libraries like libmosquitto (MQTT) or libcurl.
--*Local Storage* (Optional): If you need to store data locally (e.g., in case of network outages), consider using a lightweight database like SQLite.
+- *Local Storage* (Optional): If you need to store data locally (e.g., in case of network outages), consider using a lightweight database like SQLite.
 - *Configuration*: Mechanism to configure the gateway (e.g., using configuration files or a web interface).
 UCI (Unified Configuration Interface) is OpenWrt's standard.
-- **Cross-Compilation Tools**: The OpenWrt SDK provides these.
+- *Cross-Compilation Tools*: The OpenWrt SDK provides these.
 You'll use them to compile your telematics software for the target architecture.

 ### 2. Creating the OpenWrt Package:
 The recommended way to integrate your telematics software into OpenWrt is by creating a package.
 This makes installation and management much easier.